korkbaum/WLED_Mixer/README.md

 This modified mixer essentially converts any input data, analog or touch, into WLED JSON API calls, sent over WIFI/UDP.
 While I seriously doubt anyone will do the same conversion at least some of the code might be useful for similar projects where hardware control is desired to control WLED devices.

-This is what it looks like now:
+This is what the mixer looks like now:
 ![IMG_0113_2](https://user-images.githubusercontent.com/16290782/188838023-04bf8fcd-9ce7-44ae-a3e3-597ca8a97e55.jpg)

 Inside view: